ramithaJHU/WearableHMRproject/code_book.md

 ___
 #### Variables in "Tidy_Data_Summary.csv"

-- "mean" in variable nanes used to denote Mean value estimated from original signals
+- "mean" in variable names used to denote Mean value estimated from original signals

-- "std" in variable nanes used to denote Standard deviation estimated from original signals
+- "std" in variable names used to denote Standard deviation estimated from original signals

-- "angle" in variable nanes used to denote Angle between to vectors
+- "angle" in variable names used to denote Angle between to vectors

 - Additional vectors obtained averaging the signals in a signal window sample.
 These are used on the angle variable: